webpapaya/fhs-redux-playground/docs/types-of-components.md

 - ...

 ## Organism Components
 An organism is a composition of one or many core components which have knowledge of the application domain.
 Organisms are used to form concrete interfaces for an application.
 They don't contain any business logic (eg. execute the actual HTTP request on a form submittion).
 They only receive data and provide callbacks.
-They can't be used in other applications.
+They can't be used in other applications and should not have any information about the state management library. (eg. it should be possible to migrate from redux to mobx without changing any organisms)

 ### Examples
 - A user registration form